Helsinki-NLP/WMT16-test-enfi/README.md

 # WMT16-test-enfi

-Test data for the news translation task at WMT 2016 (http://www.statmt.org/wmt16/translation-task.html) for the language pair English-Finnish.
+Test data for the news translation task at [WMT 2016](http://www.statmt.org/wmt16/translation-task.html) for the language pair English-Finnish.
 The test set contains 3,000 verified translations provided by professional translators.
 1,500 sentences are translated from Finnish to English and 1,500 sentences from English to Finnish.

-* original/ (original documents)
+* `original/` - original documents
-* translated/ (translations provided by human translators)
+* `translated/` - translations provided by human translators
-* sgm (official WMT test sets in SGML format)
+* `sgm/` - official WMT test sets in SGML format
-* txt (plain text versions of the official WMT test sets)
+* `txt/` - plain text versions of the official WMT test sets
+* `mt/` - machine-translated texts

 ## Finnish original